< Back to results

 Program structure

-The Master of Information Technology is a two-year program designed for students who want to obtain an IT qualification.
-The program is open to students with a background in computing or a related area and to those with no or minimal computing background.
+The UNSW Master of Information Technology is a two-year program designed for students seeking an IT qualification.
+Whether you have a background in computing or no prior computing experience, this program is open to you.

 Full program structure

-Degree structures can vary depending on your specialisation, the number of courses you choose and timetabling, to give you an indication you can consider the below.
+Degree structures can vary depending on your specialisation/s, the number of courses you choose and timetabling.

 • Principles of Programming